Updated: 17-02-2026 at 3:30 PM

 “...in practise the standard for what constitutes rape is set not at the level of women’s experience of violation but just above the level of coercion acceptable to men.” ― Judith Lewis Herman

-Over the last few decades, incredible growth can be seen in the country.
-From the onset of Digital India to making the nation a billion-dollar economy with the help of Atma Nirbhar Abhiyan (आत्मनिर्भर भारत अभियान).
-The problem is the growth in India currently is like a double-edged sword.
+Over the last few decades, incredible growth has been seen in the country.
+From the launch of Digital India to making the nation a billion-dollar economy through the Atma Nirbhar Abhiyan (आत्मनिर्भर भारत अभियान).
+The problem is that the growth in India currently is like a double-edged sword.

 After the notorious case of 2012, as per the National Crime Records Bureau (NCRB), the police are recording 25,000 rape cases every year in India.
 It was during the coronavirus pandemic that the number saw a sharp fall.